Hemaditya/ThinkChipBackend/README.md

-# -WIDGET-GameEngagement
+# ThinkChipBackend

-This will be code for the widget that we will build for user engagement in games.
+This will be the backend Engine for all the widgets we will be building.
 We will seperate different modules and keep them seperately.

 ## [MODULE] - filters